Solve the radius, diameter, area, and circumference of a circle using the calculator below.

-The radius is the length of a straight line from the center to the outer edge.
+The radius is the length of a straight line from the center to any point on the outer edge.

-The diameter is the length of a straight line from one edge to the opposite edge, or twice the length of the radius.
+The diameter is the length of a straight line from one edge to the opposite edge that passes through the circle’s center.
+It is equal to twice the length of the radius.

-The circumference is the distance around the outside, or the perimeter.
+The circumference is the distance around the outside edge, also known as its perimeter.

 The area is the amount of space a circle occupies in a two-dimensional plane.